tdykstra/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 In the preceding highlighted code, `builder` has configuration, logging, and [many other services](xref:fundamentals/dependency-injection#framework-provided-services) added to the DI container.

-The following code adds Razor Pages, MVC controllers with views, and a custom <xref:Microsoft.EntityFrameworkCore.DbContext> to the DI container:
+The following code adds Blazor components, Razor Pages, MVC controllers with views, and a custom <xref:Microsoft.EntityFrameworkCore.DbContext> to the DI container:

 [!code-csharp[](~/fundamentals/index/samples/6.0/RazorPagesMovie/Program.cs?name=snippet2&highlight=6-10)]